oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Relying Parties avoiding correlatable Information

-If the Relying Party does not require the Referenced Token or the Status List Token, e.g. for subsequent status checks or audit trail, it is RECOMMENDED to delete correlatable information, in particular:
+If the Relying Party does not require the Referenced Token or the Status List Token for further processing, it is RECOMMENDED to delete correlatable information, in particular:

-- the `status` claim in the Referenced Token (after the presentation)
+- the `status` claim in the Referenced Token (after the validation)
 - the Status List Token itself (after expiration or update)

-The Relying Party should instead only keep the relevant payload from the Referenced Token.
+The Relying Party should instead only keep the needed fields from the Referenced Token.

 ## Status List Formats